Henry Ramsay (Neighbours): Reception

 In 1989, McLachlan's portrayal of Henry saw him win the Logie Award for 'Most Popular Actor'.
 He was also nominated for 'Most Popular Personality'.
 The following year he won the 'Most Popular Actor' award again and 'Most Popular Personality'.
 In the UK, 16.6 million viewers watched Henry leave Ramsay Street in 1991.
+In a 1990 poll ran by Woman magazine, readers voted McLachlan as the top male soap actor for his portrayal of Henry.

 In an AOL Entertainment feature called "Old Neighbours" they said "Shamefully, we used to get quite excited at the prospect of Henry from Neighbours in his dungarees.
 Oh yes.
 Craig McLachlan is still – wait for it – a cracker".
 Entertainment website Virgin Media hosted a special feature on 'retro soap hunks', profiling select fictional characters they believed were popular.
 They included Henry, branding him a retro hunk and calling him a cheeky prankster.
 They also stated: "His boyish charm meant he usually got away with murder.
 He was a bit of beefcake and paraded around in singlets and shorts, showing off his muscles."
 Orange.co.uk branded Henry's appearance as that of a "mulleted larrikin".

 Ruth Deller of television website Lowculture gave Henry a four out of five for his contribution to Neighbours, during a feature called "A guide to recognising your Ramsays and Robinsons".
 Deller said "Long before Toadie, Ramsay Street's favourite DJ, prankster and most frequently caught in the nude resident was poodle-permed Henry (although, arguably before him it was Clive Gibbons).
 Madge's eldest son was often used as a comic foil rather than someone at the centre of dramatic plot lines".
-Sky Showbiz branded Henry as "uber curly-haired" and joked that fans would be overjoyed to see his return if they were some of the ones who spent "many an afternoon of their youth fancying Henry Ramsey in his dungarees."
+A writer from Sky Living branded Henry as "uber curly-haired" and joked that fans would be overjoyed to see his return if they were some of the ones who spent "many an afternoon of their youth fancying Henry Ramsey in his dungarees."